 Step 6 - Gathering Information

-During this step the wizard with show a progress bar as it discovers the FlashArray.
-Once the discovery has completed click Next.
-In the below example the scan process discovered a FlashArray//M10.
+During this step, the wizard displays a progress bar as it discovers the FlashArray.
+When the discovery finishes, click Next.
+In the following example, the scan process discovers a FlashArray//X50R2.

 Step 7 - Assigning a Classification

-In this step click the checkbox for the FlashArray that has been discovered and assign a Classification.
-A “classification” is meant to describe the capabilities of the selected storage pool.
-In the below example a Classification was created using the Create Classification button with a name of FlashArray.
+In this step click the checkbox for the FlashArray that has been discovered and assign a classification.
+A “classification” describes the capabilities of the selected storage pool.
+In the following example, a classification was created using the Create Classification button with the name of FlashArray.

 Step 8 -- Review & Finish

-The discovery and import has completed.
-Confirm the settings by clicking Finish and the FlashArray will be added to SCVMM.
+When the discovery and import finishes, confirm the settings by clicking Finish.
+The FlashArray is added to SCVMM.

-As part of the final step adding the FlashArray to SCVMM there are two Jobs that show further details about the FlashArray.
-The below screenshot shows the FlashArray Endpoints and Provider details under the Adds Storage Provider job.
+- As part of the final step for adding the FlashArray to SCVMM, two Jobs provide additional details about the FlashArray.
+The following screenshot shows the FlashArray Endpoints and Provider details under the Adds Storage Provider job.